kumar303/react-template/README.md

     grunt test

-For faster tests you can run tests continuously as you edit files:
+For faster tests you can run them continuously as you edit files:

     grunt watch-test